On additive bases in infinite abelian semigroups: Abstract

 \section{Abstract}

-In this paper, building on previous work by Lambert, Plagne and the third author, we study various aspects of the behavior of additive bases in a class of infinite abelian semigroups, which we term \textit{translatable} semigroups.
-These include all numerical semigroups as well as all infinite abelian groups.
-We show that, for every such semigroup $T$, the number of essential subsets of any additive basis is finite, and also that the number $E_T(h,k)$ of essential subsets of cardinality $k$ contained in an additive basis of order at most $ h$ can be bounded in terms of $h$ and $k$ alone.
+Building on previous work by Lambert, Plagne and the third author, we study various aspects of the behavior of additive bases in infinite abelian groups and semigroups.
+We show that, for every infinite abelian group $T$, the number of essential subsets of any additive basis is finite, and also that the number of essential subsets of cardinality $k$ contained in an additive basis of order at most $h$ can be bounded in terms of $h$ and $k$ alone.
 These results extend the reach of two theorems, one due to Deschamps and Farhi and the other to Hegarty, bearing upon $\N$.
 Also, using invariant means, we address a classical problem, initiated by Erd\H{o}s and Graham and then generalized by Nash and Nathanson both in the case of $\N$, of estimating the maximal order $X_T(h,k)$ that a basis of cocardinality $k$ contained in an additive basis of order at most $h$ can have.
-Among other results, we prove that, whenever $T$ is a translatable semigroup, $X_T(h,k)$ is $O(h^{2k+1})$ for every integer $k \ge 1$.
-This result is new even in the case where $k=1$ and $T$ is an infinite abelian group.
+Among other results, we prove that $X_T(h,k)=O(h^{2k+1})$ for every integer $k \ge 1$.
+This result is new even in the case where $k=1$.
 Besides the maximal order $X_T(h,k)$, the typical order $S_T(h,k)$ is also studied.
+Our methods actually apply to a wider class of infinite abelian semigroups, thus unifying in a single axiomatic frame the theory of additive bases in $\N$ and in abelian groups.